Skip to content

 1. Performances are only warranted for daytime observations of land surfaces (for islands only if larger than 100 km²) between 50°S and 55°N. All numbers are cloud coverage dependent.

 2. Defined as resampled pixel size of Land Surface Temperature (LST) products.
-For LSTprecision and LSTzoom native nadir looking Ground Sampling Distance (GSD) at 540km altitude is 28.9 m for Thermal Infrared data, while GSD for LSTfusion varies with different input data sources.
+For LSTprecision and LSTzoom native nadir looking Ground Sampling Distance (GSD) at 510km altitude is 27.3 m for Thermal Infrared data, while GSD for LSTfusion varies with different input data sources.
 GSD defined as a pixel projection on ground.
 For LSTzoom higher resolution VNIR bands are used for sharpening to 10m.

 3. For LSTprecision and LSTzoom frequency relates to the geometric revisit time, defined as the mean number of observation opportunities over a period of 3 months.
 In 2025 < 4 days is equatorial, < 3 days at ± 40o+ latitudes and < 2 days between ± 60o and ± 80o latitude.
 For LSTfusion frequency defines the regularity with which data output is delivered.